learnbyexample/curated_resources/README.md

 * Please open an issue for typos/bugs/suggestions/etc
     * Even for pull requests, open an issue for discussion before submitting PRs
-    * or [gitter group chat](https://gitter.im/learnbyexample/scripting_course) for discussion as well as for help/mentorship
 * Share the repo with friends/colleagues, on social media, etc to help reach other learners
-* In case you need to reach me, use [gitter private chat](https://gitter.im/learnbyexample)
-    * or mail me at `echo 'bGVhcm5ieWV4YW1wbGUubmV0QGdtYWlsLmNvbQo=' | base64 --decode`
+* In case you need to reach me, mail me at `echo 'bGVhcm5ieWV4YW1wbGUubmV0QGdtYWlsLmNvbQo=' | base64 --decode` or DM via https://twitter.com/learn_byexample

 <br>

 # <a name="license"></a>License

-This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+This work is licensed under a [Creative Commons Zero v1.0 Universal License](./LICENSE)